hwayne/lets-prove-leftpad/CONTRIBUTING.md

 * A link to an online demo of your leftpad, if your language has one.
 * A description of the language.
 What does it look like?
 How does it work?
 What makes it different or special?
 * A description of your proof.
 How does it work?
 What interesting language properties or verification techniques does it showcase?
-* Anything you want to plug, like your website or twitter or CV.
+* Anything you want to plug, like your website or CV.
 You proved Leftpad!
 Brag a bit!

 That's pretty much it!

+## AI Policy

+While you may use AI to assist in figuring out your submission, all final code, explanations, and pull requests should be written entirely by a human.
+Remember, this is a comparative showcase and we have to trust that submitters understand their own code and proof methods.
+If we see AI prose, we can't be sure of that.